-Okay, so where do I begin?
-The film is simply put fantastic!
+In a nutshell, the film is really fantastic!
 I greatly enjoyed it myself for a number of reasons.
 First, it shares and highlights pretty much everything that I live and teach others.
 There are no diets involved in natural, wholesome, plant-based eating.
-There is no calorie counting, no weighing, nutrient percentage balancing, nothing complicated, except for delicious, living foods that rejuvenate the mind, body and soul.
-It is our most natural and optimal way to nourish ourselves, prevent disease, live and thrive.
+There is no calorie counting, no weighing, nutrient percentage balancing, nothing complicated, except for delicious, living foods that rejuvenate the mind, body, and spirit.
+It is our most natural and optimal way to nourish ourselves, prevent disease, live, and thrive.
 It also emphasizes that diets are temporary and do not work, and the importance of cleansing our bodies, juicing and engaging in healthy lifestyle choices.

-Thirdly, the film is exceptionally well rounded.
-Not only does it discuss the physical aspects of our body and food, getting right to the biochemical levels of the interactions that create a healthy, fit body versus a diseased, overweight body, but it also touches upon the most important foundation—our mind.
-Today, as we are awakening on every level of our evolution, we are coming to a clear understanding that our thoughts are the most important tools in driving not only the health we have, but every part of the life we have.
-Amidst this, it touched upon the role of visualization, positive thinking, consciousness and our spiritual nature.
+Thirdly, the film is exceptionally well-rounded.
+Not only does it discuss the physical aspects of our body and food, getting right to the biochemical levels of the interactions that create a healthy, fit body versus a diseased, overweight body, but it also touches upon the most essential foundation—our mind.
+Today, as we are awakening on every level of our evolution, we are coming to a clear understanding that our thoughts are the most critical tools in driving not only the health we have but every part of the life we have.
+Amidst this, it touched upon the role of visualization, positive thinking, consciousness, and our spiritual nature.
 The movie completely won me over when it covered the topic of self-love and how important it is for a healthy mind and body.
-I have always shared with others that it is impossible to engage in harmful behaviors like putting junk in our bodies, when we love ourselves enough.
+I have always shared with others that it is impossible to engage in harmful behaviors like putting junk in our bodies when we love ourselves enough.

-My last main reason for praising this film is that it is very timely, and up to date with all the right information to help us as consumers make the best, most educated decisions when it comes to what we put into our body and why.
-It will be powerful at awakening those for whom this may be the first exposure to such material.
+My last main reason for praising this film is that it is very timely and up to date with all the right information to help us as consumers make the best, most educated decisions when it comes to what we put into our body and why.
+It will be helpful to educate those people for whom this may be the first exposure to such material.
 It will be inspiring for those who are on a journey of being health conscious to continue forth.
-It will also be very affirming for those who have mastered a health conscious path of nourishing their bodies optimally with natural, wholesome, living foods.
+It will also be very affirming for those who have mastered a health-conscious path of nourishing their bodies optimally with natural, wholesome, living foods.
 Lastly, it focuses on taking accountability for our life, and this is huge.
-It has the power to transform our lives, eliminate suffering and create desirable outcomes based on the choices we make.
+It has the power to transform our lives, eliminate suffering, and create desirable outcomes based on the choices we make.

 In conclusion, I have no constructive criticism to offer when it comes to this film.
-Everything about it resonated with me and I found it to be an extremely valuable film.
-It was very well produced, very enjoyable to watch, had super valuable information and held one’s attention consistently throughout thanks to the passionate energies of the experts featured and the interesting content covered.
+Everything about it resonated with me, and I found it to be an extremely valuable film.
+It was very well produced, very enjoyable to watch, had very relevant information, and held one’s attention consistently throughout thanks to the passionate energies of the experts featured and the exciting content covered.